The battery saver mode in Pokémon Go is a big help whether playing the game in short bursts, or on long journeys.

 There is a 'Battery Saver' option within Pokémon Go that allows your phone to enter a low-power state when exploring on the move.
-It was temporarily removed on iOS as part of the July 31 update, but was restored the following month after several bugs were fixed.
+It was temporarily removed on iOS as part of an update, but was restored the following month after several bugs were fixed.

 To access it, tap the Pokéball at the bottom of the screen during map view to bring up a menu of options, then tap the cog in the upper right corner.

-Once you select it, the phone's screen will automatically dim when it's down by your side in a horizontal position, but still continues operating, notifying you of any nearby Pokémon, PokéStops and counting steps towards hatching eggs and Pokémon Go's Buddy system.
+Once you select it, the phone's screen will automatically dim when it's down by your side in a horizontal position, but still continues operating, notifying you of any nearby Pokémon, PokéStops and counting steps towards hatching eggs, Pokémon Go's Buddy system and Adventure Sync.

 Note that if you're logged out of the app (such as when the server goes down) you may need to re-enable this, and other options in the Settings, when you log back in.